Testing Your Implementation

 | Trust fixture | Known public key, fingerprint, signature, and tamper case. | Verifying non-canonical bytes or skipping from fingerprint checks. |

-| Lifecycle | direct, receipt, and trace transitions. | Closing interactions too early or accepting late terminal updates. |
+| Work lifecycle | say, capability, receipt, and trace transitions sharing one work_id inside one conversation container. | Closing work too early, accepting cross-container continuations, or accepting late terminal updates. |

 Use the worked Ed25519 example as a golden trust fixture.
 It is deterministic and should fail if your verifier signs or verifies the wrong bytes.